Tenza/configurations/ArchLinux Installation/README.md

 ##### LAMP

-After the instalation, just run:
+After the instalation, just run, there is no need to enable this at boot:
 > sudo systemctl start httpd mysqld

 ###### Apache